 This letter is being issued to you as a warning to control your emotions at the workplace.

-On 12th October 2018, when your manager scolded you for not following the deadlines, you started crying in his office and ran back to your desk.
-The whole office got involved and got concerned about what had happened.
-This not only wasted an hour of workable time but generated many rumors about your manager as well.
+On 12th October 20XX, when your manager scolded you for not following the deadlines, you started crying in his office and ran back to your desk.
+The whole office got involved and became concerned about what had happened.
+This wasted an hour of workable time and generated many rumors about your manager.

-Such episodes have happened even before but we have considered your sensitive personality and not taken any action.
-However, now this has afflicted your manager’s character which is why we are issuing this warning letter.
-You must stop this unprofessional behavior and get control over your emotions.
+Such episodes have happened before, but we have considered your sensitive personality and not taken action.
+However, now this has afflicted your manager’s character, which is why we are issuing this warning letter.
+You must stop this unprofessional behavior and get

-We are considerate about our employees’ sensitivities until they are not detrimental to the company and other employees.
+We are considerate about our employees’ sensitivities as long as they do not detract from the company and other employees.
 We hope to see a change in you.
 If you have any questions, contact us at [Contact].

 Regards,